Compare introductory savings account interest rates

 - Making a certain number of transactions each month using the linked transaction account

 For example, UBank’s USaver product requires customers to deposit at least $200 per month from a linked account in order to earn the bonus interest rate each month.
-Others can be more restrictive, like the RAMS Saver account, which only pays the bonus interest rate if you do not make any withdrawals from the account during the month.
+Others can be more restrictive, and might only pay the bonus interest rate if you don't make any withdrawals from the account during the month.

 If you have a bonus savings account and don’t meet the specified bonus conditions one month, then only the base rate will apply that month, which might be as low as 0.01% p.a.